Best Amazon Black Friday deals for 2025, picked by a consumer writer

 - Soundcore by Anker Q30 hybrid active noise-cancelling headphones: Was £79.99, now £47.49, Amazon.co.uk

 If you’re constantly hitting snooze on your phone alarm, a sunrise alarm clock is a gentle way to awake, especially during dark winter mornings.
-With a 30-minute, 10-step dawn sequence, this clock “delivers a mellow, natural light” that slowly wakes you up “without the usual jolt of a hollering phone speaker”, said tester Caroline Preece in her review of the best sunrise alarm clocks.
-Right now there’s 40 per cent off at Amazon, bringing the price down to £30.
+If you want to try one for yourself, our best value sunrise alarm clock is now even cheaper, with a 36 per cent reduction that brings the price down to £70.
+“Its 30-minute dawn sequence from warm amber to clean daylight worked for me consistently enough that I could use it as my sole alarm after a few nights,” said tester Caroline Preece.

 Mugler alien eau de parfum, 60ml: Was £97, now £72.75, Amazon.co.uk